fascinosum/magento2/README.md

         bin/magento setup:db-declaration:generate-patch
         ```
         command to create a new data patch with the name _**PrepareInitialConfig**_
-    * copy data changes form the `InstallData` file into `PrepareInitialConfig` data patch
+    * copy data changes form the `Setup/InstallData.php` file into `PrepareInitialConfig` data patch
     * in the same way create _**AddSmartModuleUserCustomerAttribute**_ and _**ConvertReviewMessageToJson**_ data patches
-    and copy data changes from the `UpgradeData` file
+    and copy data changes from the `Setup/UpgradeData.php` file
     * declare correct order for patches using module versions
     from the `UpgradeSchema` as a return value for `getVersion` method.
     Use **2.0.0** as a module version for `PrepareInitialConfig` patch
-        * _If you are faced with some difficulties you can switch to the [i2019-data-patches](https://github.com/fascinosum/magento2/tree/i2019-data-patches) branch_
     * execute
         ```bash
         bin/magento setup:upgrade
         ```
+        * _If you are faced with some difficulties you can switch to the [i2019-data-patches](https://github.com/fascinosum/magento2/tree/i2019-data-patches) branch
+        and execute the command again_
     * check the `patch_list` table, it should contain rows with the following patch data names
         * Blackbox\SmartModule\Setup\Patch\Data\PrepareInitialConfig
         * Blackbox\SmartModule\Setup\Patch\Data\AddSmartModuleUserCustomerAttribute